fullmetalbrackets/blog/src/content/blog/oci-free-tier-breakdown.md

 > [warning] Important!
 >
 > As explained at the top, **beginning June 15, 2026 the free-tier Ampere A1 limits will be reduced to 2 OPCUs and 12 GB memory**.
-As of June 13 when I am updating this post, not everything on Oracle/OCI has been updated to reflect these new limits, however.
-[The documentation shows the new limits](https://docs.oracle.com/en-us/iaas/Content/FreeTier/freetier_topic-Always_Free_Resources.htm) (scroll down to "Available Shapes"), however neither [the marketing site](https://www.oracle.com/cloud/free/) nor the OCI dashboard reflect this yet.
+As of the latest June 18 update this post, [the documentation](https://docs.oracle.com/en-us/iaas/Content/FreeTier/freetier_topic-Always_Free_Resources.htm) shows the new limits (scroll down to "Available Shapes"), as does [the marketing site](https://www.oracle.com/cloud/free/), but it the OCI dashboard does not advise about the new limits when creating or editting an Arm-based instance.
 >
-> [Per a redditor who took the time to chat with Oracle Support about this](https://www.reddit.com/r/oraclecloud/comments/1u4lzkk/new_free_tier_limits_confirmed_by_oracle_support/), **free-tier instances** over the new 2 OPCU and 12 GB memory limits will be shutdown and **Pay As You Go users over the new limits will be charged beginning June 15.**
+> [Per a redditor who took the time to chat with Oracle Support about this](https://www.reddit.com/r/oraclecloud/comments/1u4lzkk/new_free_tier_limits_confirmed_by_oracle_support/), **free-tier instances** over the new 2 OPCU and 12 GB memory limits will be shutdown and **Pay As You Go users over the new limits will be billed.** There is no confirmation from Oracle, so if you're on PAYG keep an eye on your
 >
 > This means free-tier users will have to **downgrade** their Ampere A1 instance(s) to this new lower limit in order to get them working again, while **PAYG users will not have their instances auto-shutdown, and will simply be billed for going over.** An Ampere A1 instance on PAYG using 4 OCPUs and 24 GB memory will cost approximately $27/month after this date, if used for an entire calendar month.
 >
 > Changing an instance shape is quick and easy, [I wrote a quick guide here](/blog/how-to-change-shape-of-an-existing-oracle-cloud-infrastructure-vm-instance) or you can just check out [Oracle's official guide on changing shapes](https://docs.oracle.com/en-us/iaas/Content/Compute/Tasks/resizinginstances.htm).

-_Arm-based Ampere A1 cores and 12 GB of memory usable as 1 VM or up to 4 VMs_
+_Arm-based Ampere A1 cores and 12 GB of memory usable as 1 VM or 2 VMs_
 _Always Free: 1,500 OCPU hours and 9,000 GB hours per month_

 This is the thing that gets everyone interested in OCI's free tier -- the `VM.Ampere.A1.Flex`, a VM with multiple cores and a good amount of memory, plus additional bandwidth to boot.
-Oracle's description is pretty clear -- up to **2 OCPUs** and **12 GB memory**, either all in one instance or spread out across up to four instances.
-(It's flexible.)
+Oracle's description is pretty clear -- up to **2 OCPUs** and **12 GB memory**, either all in one instance or split between two instances.
 But what about the hours thing?

 What it means is that Ampere VMs have a limit of 1,500 hours of compute time and 9,000 GB-hours of memory usage _per month across all Ampere VMs_.
 These limits are made specifically so that it's impossible to go over them _unless you use more than 2 OCPUs/12 GB memory_.
 Free-tier users will be unable to create instances above these limits, while Pay As You Go users will be billed for that additional usage.
 Let's check the math.